 - Open the context menu by right-clicking on the desired vector object.
 Choose Outline stroke.

-To ensure that the conversion was successful, it is enough to enter edit mode and see the new points and curves.
+To ensure that the conversion was successful, it is enough to enter editing mode and see the new points and curves.

 Now you know most of the techniques for working with curves.
-In the second lesson on working with Figma, you learned how to import a file using drag and drop.
-At that time, we used raster files, but with vector SVG files, everything works the same way.
+In the second lesson of working with Figma, you learned, how to import a file using drag and drop.
+At that time we used raster files, but with vector SVG files, everything happens the same way.

 There are many websites with free SVG icons.
 They are convenient because they allow you to search by keywords.
 Here we cannot do without knowledge of the English language or Google Translate.
 And here is our list:

-- The Noun Project — 3,000,000+ (yes, over 3 million) free icons with convenient search.
-Many ready-made sets on various themes.
+- The Noun Project — 3 000 000+ (yes, over 3 million) free icons with convenient search.
+Many ready-made sets on themes.

 - Font Awesome — 1600+ free icons in one style with a categorizer.